BigVik193/pasteman/README.md

-# PastePal - macOS Multiple Clipboard Manager
+# Pasteman - macOS Multiple Clipboard Manager

 A lightweight macOS menu bar application that provides 10 independent clipboard slots with fully configurable keyboard shortcuts, allowing you to store and paste multiple items using your preferred key combinations.